Children & Youth

 Is BUC doing religious education in-person or online?

 Both!
 Programming for K-12 is offered on Sunday mornings, in-person at BUC.
-Masks are strongly encouraged and advanced registration is required.
-6th-12th grade classes are multiplatform, with the option to Zoom into the classroom.
+Advanced registration is required and masks are optional but always welcomed.
+9th-12th grade classes are multiplatform, with the option to Zoom into the classroom.

 What is your COVID safety policy?

-Masks are strongly encouraged, regardless of vaccination status.
+Masks are optional but always welcomed.
 Any changes to this policy will be communicated here and via email.

 How do I sign up?

 When you register your child(ren), we add your email to our mailing list so you receive the information, Zoom links, and more necessary for participation in the program.
-Registration also includes a media release, mask agreement, and other important permissions questions.
+Registration also includes a media release and other important permissions questions.
 Register at any point during the year.

 What about visitors?

 Visitors are welcome to come check out our program!
 Before attending, please check the RE Calendar; we hold monthly All-Ages services where RE takes place in worship, not in the classrooms.
 When you arrive, someone will show your family where to go and answer any questions.
-Masks are required at all in-person programming, and BUC’s policy is to ask families to register after attending three times as a visitor.
+BUC’s policy is to ask families to register after attending three times as a visitor.

 Can I send the Zoom link to my friends?